-In August 2022, £10m was awarded to nine local authorities who applied to the LEVI Pilot Fund, funding over 1,000 chargepoints and gullies.

-In February 2023, the LEVI Pilot Fund was expanded by an additional £22m government funding and £17m private investment.
+In August 2022, £10m was awarded to nine local authorities who applied to the LEVI Pilot Fund, funding over 1,000 chargepoints and cross-pavement solutions.
+In February 2023, the LEVI Pilot was expanded by an additional £22m government funding and £17m private investment, supporting 25 LAs in total.